-The UBC teacher education program is a post-baccalaureate program that requires a completed degree that is a minimum of three years and academically equivalent to a 120-credit UBC Bachelor degree.
+The UBC teacher education program is a post-baccalaureate program that requires a completed degree that is academically equivalent to a 4-year 120-credit UBC Bachelor degree.

 Self-assessment worksheets will help you review the academic admission requirements for your program option.
 When you apply to the program, you are required to submit an academic requirements supplemental form to assist the admissions team with evaluating your transcripts.